antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/registration-form-summary.md

    wrapping the `<option>` pairs inside the `<select>`
 7. It is good practice to provide every submittable elements with a `name` attribute, which is used to identify the element in the form submission.
+8. The value "unset" can remove earlier CSS declarations.